Glossa ordinaria (Accursius): Manuscripts

 Around 1,200 manuscripts of the Corpus Iuris Civilis with the Glossa ordinaria in the margins are known.
 On some manuscripts, a previous gloss was erased so that the Glossa ordinaria could be copied into the margins instead.

+Printings

-The first print of the work was done in Mainz in 1476.
+No modern critical edition of the Glossa ordinaria exists.
+The first print of the gloss was done in Mainz in 1476.
 Another printed edition was produced in Venice in five parts in 1487–1489.
-This edition was reprinted in Turin by Ex Officina Erasmiana as part of the Corpus Glossatorum Iuris Civilis series (volumes 7–11) in 1968 and 1969.
-The individual volumes are:
+This incunable edition was reprinted as a facsimile in Turin by Ex Officina Erasmiana as part of the Corpus Glossatorum Iuris Civilis (CGIC) series (volumes 7–11) in 1968 and 1969.